Open enrollment in Ohio: Who wins and who loses?

 “The bill would make every Ohio family eligible for some amount of private school vouchers, regardless of their ability to pay for private schools or the quality of their local public schools.
 Paying private school tuition for wealthy families is not a good use of our education dollars, especially when the state is still trying to accomplish the full and fair public school funding that is required by Ohio’s constitution,” the organization wrote this week in a prepared statement.

-There are five Valley schools that have chosen to not open enroll at all and one that will only take students from adjacent districts.
+There are five Valley schools in Northeastern Ohio that have chosen to not open enroll at all and one that will only take students from adjacent districts.
 They are included in the list below (Source: 2022 Ohio Department of Education):

 - Austintown Local Schools – Open to any district